Abhishek-Vidhate/TxGuard/readme.md

   .accounts({ payer, registry, failureCatalog, priorityFeeStats }) .rpc();
 ```
-- CI/CD: Add "label outcome" steps to your pipline—failures, slippage, or MEV.

-## Exporting/Analyzing Data
-- Use dashboard view for real-time.
-- Download/export via API endpoints (see DEVELOPER_USE_CASE.md for advanced usage).

 ## Who should use this?
 - Solana bots, MM teams, DEXs, protocol devs, researchers, QA, incidents/on-call.